Undergraduate Resources

 Enrollment Overload Form

-Late Add/Drop Form
+Late Add Form

 Incomplete Extension Form

-Approval for Transfer Courses Instructions (PDF)
+Approval for Transfer Courses Instructions

-CORE Transfer Equivalency Guide (PDF)
+Transfer Equivalency Tool

-Transfer of Major Coursework Form (PDF)
+Transfer of Major Coursework Form

 The College of Fine Arts Undergraduate Research and Creative Activity (URCA) Grants support student excellence in academic and artistic projects.
 These grants are open to all current TCU Fine Arts majors in good academic standing.
 Preference will be given to graduating seniors and students who have not previously been awarded an URCA grant.
 The maximum award will be $750 per student per year.
 Funds are not available for summer projects.
 Applications will be reviewed once a month, beginning on the second Monday of the month, from September until April, or as long as funds are available.
 Decisions on awards will be emailed by the third Monday of the month in which the application was reviewed.